 If I Am Approved, How Long Will My Benefits Last?

-Once you receive approval for either SSDI benefits or SSI benefits, you are eligible to continue to receive them until you reach retirement age when you will be placed on Social Security retirement benefits.
+Once you receive approval for either SSDI benefits or SSI benefits, you are eligible to continue to receive them until you reach retirement age when you are placed on Social Security retirement benefits.

 It’s important to know that the Social Security Administration will conduct periodic reviews of your condition.
 This can be as often as every two years or as infrequently as every five.
 The average is every three years.